ocoffey/csc-211-su18/assignments/a03/readme.md

 A B C D C B A
 ```

+20. Sort.
+Write a program that reads three integer values from the standard input and outputs the same values in increasing order (separated by whitespaces).

 ### Submission and Grading
 You will submit a *zip file* named `pa3.zip` through Gradescope.
 Your zip archive must contain your source files **only**.
 For each of the problems, create a file called `main_<num>.c` where num is the question number itself with no leading zeros.
 Ensure *all* of your code resides within the `main()` function within that file.
 All programs **must** compile and execute without warnings.
 Your programs will be automatically graded.
 For each of the questions you either pass the test cases (full points) or not (zero points).